JuergenFleiss/aTrain/README.md

 <img src="https://github.com/BANDAS-Center/aTrain/blob/main/static/logo.svg" width="350" alt="Logo">

 ## Accessible Transcription of Interviews
 aTrain is a tool for automatically transcribing speech recordings utilizing state-of-the-art machine learning models without uploading any data.
-It was developed by researchers at the Business Analytics and Data Science-Center at the University of Graz and tested by researchers from the Know-Center Graz. aTrain offers the following benefits:
+It was developed by researchers at the Business Analytics and Data Science-Center at the University of Graz and tested by researchers from the Know-Center Graz.

+Available on the Microsoft app store https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2

+aTrain offers the following benefits:
 \
 \
 **Fast and accurate 🚀**